 No. Submitting your information is free and carries no obligation.
 You decide if and how to move forward.

-Florida foreclosure sales are conducted online through county-specific platforms (e.g., Realauction.com for most counties).
-The property is auctioned to the highest bidder.
-The minimum bid is typically the amount owed to the lender plus fees and court costs.
+Florida foreclosure sales are conducted under Fla.
+Stat. § 45.031, which governs the sale procedure, the certificate of sale, and the certificate of title.
+Most counties conduct sales online through county-specific platforms (e.g., Realauction.com).
+The property is auctioned to the highest bidder, with the minimum bid typically equal to the amount owed plus fees and court costs.

-If no third party bids higher, the lender takes title by submitting a "credit bid" for what's owed.
-If a third party wins, the proceeds first pay off the mortgage.
-Any remaining balance after paying all liens belongs to the former homeowner.
+If no third party bids higher, the lender takes title by submitting a credit bid for what is owed.
+If a third party wins, the proceeds first pay off the mortgage; any surplus after paying all liens belongs to the former homeowner under § 45.031(7).
+After the sale, the clerk issues a certificate of sale, and after the objection period passes, the clerk issues a certificate of title — the instrument that transfers ownership to the purchaser.

-Florida's foreclosure timeline varies significantly by county and how contested the case is:
+Florida's judicial foreclosure timeline varies significantly by county and how contested the case is:

 Get a Free Review of Your Florida Foreclosure Situation